Hendricks wins 9th straight, Wisdom HR, Cubs beat Cards 10-5

 The 31-year-old right-hander helped out in the field, too.
 Hendricks snared Dylan Carlson’s comeback liner to start the fifth, then jumped high off the mound rob Tyler O’Neill of a single to end the inning.

 Carlson had three hits and Paul DeJong had a two-run, pinch-hit homer in the ninth for the Cardinals, who have lost four of six.
-Starter Wade LeBlanc (0-2) allowed three runs on five hits in three innings.
+Starter Wade LeBlanc (0-2) allowed three runs on five hits in three innings before manager Mike Shildt turned to seven relievers

+“We staved them off and played in traffic, got out of traffic … all the way to the seventh,” Shildt said.
+“Do that after a while and sometimes you get burned.”

+“We just weren’t able to get close to get the back-end guys in the game,” he said.

 Javier Báez started at shortstop for the Cubs after missing two games with a right thumb sprain.
 O’Neill was in left field for the Cardinals after a right pinkie injury and a food allergy reaction limited him to two plate appearances over the past week.